Gothic Christianity

-Gothic Christianity refers to the Christian religion of the Goths and sometimes the Gepids, Vandals, and Burgundians, who may have used the translation of the Bible into the Gothic language and shared common doctrines and practices.
+Gothic Christianity refers to the Christian religion of the Goths and sometimes non-Gothic tribes, such as the Gepids, Vandals, and Burgundians, who may have used the translation of the Bible into the Gothic language and shared common doctrines and practices.

+Germanic peoples, including the Goths, migrated into the Roman Empire in the 4th century and conquered and ruled most of the Western Roman Empire for most of the 5th century.

 The Gothic tribes converted to Christianity sometime between 376 and 390 AD, around the time of the fall of the Western Roman Empire.
 Gothic Christianity is the earliest instance of the Christianization of a Germanic people, completed more than a century before the baptism of Frankish king Clovis I.

 The Gothic Christians were followers of Arianism.
 Many church members, from simple believers, priests, and monks to bishops, emperors, and members of Rome's imperial family followed this doctrine, as did two Roman emperors, Constantius II and Valens.

 After their sack of Rome, the Visigoths moved on to occupy Spain and southern France.
 Having been driven out of France, the Spanish Goths formally embraced Nicene Christianity at the Third Council of Toledo in 589.